fjwillemsen/TurnALeaf/README.md

 ## Usage

 TurnALeaf runs as a native web app, similar to Native Overleaf, but has a completely standalone editor and viewer built-in that functions as much like Overleaf as possible.
-The Git integration built into Overleaf allows for seamless switching between standard Overleaf and TurnALeaf's offline mode: when the "go offline" button is pressed, the latest changes are downloaded and the view is changed to the local editor and viewer.
+The Git integration built into Overleaf allows for seamless switching between TurnALeaf and Overleaf. <!--: when the "go offline" button is pressed, the latest changes are downloaded and the view is changed to the local editor and viewer.-->
-It uses the great [SwiftLaTeX](https://github.com/SwiftLaTeX/SwiftLaTeX) to compile LaTeX to PDF locally and very fast thanks to WebAssembly.
+Under the hood, TurnALeaf uses [SwiftLaTeX](https://github.com/SwiftLaTeX/SwiftLaTeX) to compile LaTeX to PDF locally and very fast thanks to WebAssembly.
 Note that an internet connection may still be required to download some files for compilation.
-When you're ready to go back online for collaborating, the "go online" button will push the changes made to Overleaf.
+Edits are automatically saved to both your system and the remote server, meaning you won't have to worry about losing your work.

 ### Design Choices

+For those interested, this project involved a lot of design decisions.
 One of the most difficult choices was in picking between Electron and a more native approach, Tauri being the most popular.
 On the one hand, the small bundle size, performance, self-updater and tight embedding in the OS provided by Tauri was very appealing.
 On the other, Electron remains massively popular, well-documented and, most importantly, provides a consistent experience across platforms because of the bundled browser.